Ancient Greek medicine: Female biology

-Female Afflictions and Cures
+Female afflictions and cures

 The concept of humoral imbalance played a crucial role in the diagnosis and treatment of women in ancient Greek society.
-With blood being one of the four humors, it can be seen as a reason for a woman to become manic and crazy with changes in mood because of the imbalance in the aforementioned humors.
-Blood’s relationship to the uterus was considered crucial to the well-being and health of the individual.
-Hippocrates believed and stated that if a woman’s period blood is not expelled from her body in full amount, it would rush to her heart and to her lungs, causing her affected organs to slow down; this would lead to shivering and fevers called ‘erratic fevers’ which would instill feelings of murderous feelings of madness because she tries to choke herself with the blood, leaving evil to set in on itself due to the bad condition of the blood.
+As blood is one of the four humors, humoral imbalances involving the blood were seen as a reason for a woman to become manic with changes in mood.
+Blood's relationship to the uterus was considered crucial to the well-being and health of the individual.
+Hippocrates stated that if a woman's period blood is not expelled from her body in full amount, it would rush to her heart and to her lungs, causing her affected organs to slow down; this would lead to shivering and fevers called 'erratic fevers' which would instill feelings of murderous feelings of madness because she tries to choke herself with the blood, leaving evil to set in on itself due to the bad condition of the blood.

-Medical treatments for women were generally womb-centered, focused on an emphasis on the misplacement of the uterus, also known as the “wandering womb”.
-In ancient Greek medicine, women were thought to contain an organ that resembles an animal; for it would move to its own accord and is often subject to displacement.
+Medical treatments for women were generally womb-centered and focused on the misplacement of the uterus, also known as the wandering womb.
+In ancient Greek medicine, women were thought to contain an organ that resembles an animal, for it would move to its own accord and is often subject to displacement.
 It is attracted to pleasant smells, causing the womb to move closer to it and repelled from putrid smells, causing it to flee.
 This belief led to the treatment using sweet smells held above the vagina as a means to entice the womb to move back down if it is choking the thorax and pungent smells held below the nose for the same reason of it being prolapsed.
-Symptoms from a woman’s womb moving upwards includes sluggishness, vertigo, headache, and exhaustion while symptoms for the womb moving down to the hypochondriac regions include heartburn, irregular and intermittent heartbeat, loss of speech, choking, and death.
+Symptoms from a woman's womb moving upwards includes sluggishness, vertigo, headache, and exhaustion while symptoms for the womb moving down to the hypochondriac regions include heartburn, irregular and intermittent heartbeat, loss of speech, choking, and death.

 One of the medical treatments for a prolapsed womb was to put the woman in a vapor bath, then put wild figs into wine, then boil it, and then cut a hole at the top of the container used to store the wine, typically a gourd; the vapor from the wine must reach through the channel and reach the womb; following this procedure was the implementation of inflammatory drugs to induce menstruation through a culmination of cow dung, beef bile, myrrh, galbanum, and anything similar.

 Asclepius (center) arrives in Kos and is greeted by Hippocrates (left) and a citizen (right), mosaic from the Asclepieion of Kos, 2nd–3rd century AD.